MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-common-questions.md

 ## How does a user access or change their conference ID?

 Teams users can find the conference ID assigned to them by scheduling a meeting in Outlook and Outlook on the web.
-Also, users can find the conference ID in the email that will be sent to them after they are set up.
-Users won't be able to reset their conference ID.
+Users won't be able to reset the conference ID associated with a meeting.

 ## How do users access or change their PIN?